Category Archives: Astray

 Astray 13

 As usual, there were a couple of Oxbridge men, guests whose ingratiating manner confused me.
 Their words dripped with irony — so unlike those of the Brothers.
 I couldn’t tell if they were mocking or being polite.
 At lunch a young man in jeans at the table said, when asked, that he came from a non-denominational church in Nottingham.
 Ah, said one of the men with a sly smile, very different I imagine.
-Come to see how we do things, are you?
+Come to see how we do things, have you?
 Yes, he said, without returning the smile, just wanted to see what it was like.

 Later I saw him in the apple orchard.
 I didn’t see you at mass, I said.
 I went to the offices, he said, but the mass is… we don’t do it that way.
 Yeah, it’s different here, I said.
 I asked about his church.
 We have a hall, he said.
 He told me how he came to faith after a bad year in college.
 His mother was a clairvoyant in a spiritualist church.
 She died of cancer.
 He started reading John’s Gospel one night and it all came together.